Skip to main content

 • Name: A name that fits the usage of the variable.
 Names must start with a letter or underscore and contain only letters, numbers, and underscores.

-• Type: The variable's data type.
+• Element Type: The type of each item in the list.
+Shown only when Type is list.
 Allowed values: string, integer, float, boolean.

 5. Select Create.
-You can now add the variable to a CloudFlow.
+You can now add the variable to a flow.

-You can create global variables from within a CloudFlow.
+You can create global variables from within a flow.
 Global variables created within a flow are immediately available for use across all your flows.

 Global variables created in a flow are managed from Global variables on the CloudFlow landing page.

-1. Create a new CloudFlow, or edit an existing one.
+1. Create a new flow, or edit an existing one.

 4. Define the variable: